Why Screenwriters Should Write With A Producer’s Cap On

 Screenwriters need to think strategically about what they’re writing and why they’re writing it.
 Are you writing for yourself, a screenwriting contest, or are you looking to position your work in the marketplace?
-Charles Borg spoke with Creative Screenwriting Magazine about how screenwriters might adopt a producer’s mindset to consider how their screenplay may be perceived in the marketplace.
+Charles Borg talks about how screenwriters might adopt a producer’s mindset to consider how their screenplay may be perceived in the marketplace.

 As a working screenwriter, specifically a ghost-writer, I am tasked with developing and writing content for a third party.